 El Nido by van: Shuttle van companies use executive vans that offer more comfort than open-air buses but less leg room.
 Passengers also arrive earlier, taking six hours instead of eight to get to El Nido.

-Popular service providers Lexus Shuttle (Lexxusshuttle.com) and Day Tripper Palawan (daytripperpalawan.com) offer pickup services from most points in Puerto Princesa, including hotels and the airport.
+Popular service providers include Lexus Shuttle (Lexxusshuttle.com) and Day Tripper Palawan (daytripperpalawan.com) offer pickup services from most points in Puerto Princesa, including hotels and the airport.
 They then proceed to El Nido directly.

 - Fares: between PHP 350 (about $6.55) to PHP 950 (about $18) per way.
 You can also rent the whole van, for larger groups; prices available upon request.
 Book online at Biyaheroes (biyaheroes.com).